-Housing that meets your needs

-- Support the delivery of affordable and green housing. - Ensure minimum standards in rented housing. - Work with partners supporting new ways to prevent homelessness. - Support our most vulnerable residents. - Prepare the Local Plan.
+Housing that meets your needs Supporting environmental sustainability Support the delivery of affordable and green Work towards our commitment to be housing. carbon neutral by 2030.
+Ensure minimum standards in rented Promote the green economy. housing.
+Support waste reduction, reuse, and Work with partners supporting new ways to recycling. prevent homelessness. • Work with partners to improve air quality.
+Support our most vulnerable residents.
+Prepare the Local Plan.